sdunnemucklow/VSTManager/README.md

 ## Downloading and installing VST Manager ##

 VST Manager is open-source software, distributed under the MIT License.
 If you don't want to download the source code and compile it yourself, you can download a pre-built version using [this link](http://getdunne.net/download/VSTManager.exe).
-There is no formal installer; you simplly put the *VSTManager.exe* file wherever you want, and run it by double-clicking its icon.
+There is no formal installer; you simply put the *VSTManager.exe* file wherever you want, and run it by double-clicking its icon.
 It's best to put it into a folder all by itself, because the program needs to create some files in that folder.
 Make sure to put this folder into a location where you have write privileges--your Desktop is a good choice.

 ## A tour through the VST Manager GUI ##